JaimyTuin223/character.ai-bot/README.md

+> [!Note]
-# ⚠️ This branch is in development and might include not working code.
+> This branch is in development and might include not working code.

 # Character.ai discord bot